Comments

 print(ch.size) -- 2

-Use select to wait on multiple channel operations or completed tasks:
+Use select to wait on multiple operations:

 select